 Power Source – Quartz movement is precise and is distinguished by ticking as the hand lurches forward from second to second.
 Mechanical motion by contrast tends to be smooth.
 That is, there is no stop/start action as there is with quartz.
 Quartz movement is battery powered while mechanical motion is derived from a coiled spring.
 Another option is the self-winding watch which derives its energy from your motion.
 As you walk a pendulum like device inside the watch slowly swings back and forth providing the movement needed to wind the watch.
 In our estimation any true tactical or field watch should be self-winding and not dependent on batteries or manual winding.

 Water Resistance – Since a field watch is not likely to be exposed to the kind of environmental abuse a tactical watch will encounter it is not typically necessary for it to demonstrate the same degree of water resistance.
 Still, a field watch should be water resistant enough to withstand landing in a puddle or being exposed to rainfall for extended periods of time.
-If it’s not rated to at least 50 meters you’ll likely want to take a pass.
+If it’s not rated to at least 50 meters you’ll likely want to take a pass or checking out a deep sea scuba watch.

 Luminescence – You’ll want the hands and numbers on your field watch to be luminescent.
 They should be clearly visible on even the darkest nights.
 There are several ways to achieve this.
 One way is by having hands and numbers that soak up solar energy during the day and release it at night.
 Another way is to backlight the face of the watch so that everything is visible.
 And the third and best way is to have hands and other features that self-illuminate using tritium gas.